Khan Jahan I: Early life

-Beg was the son of Wali Beg Zul-Qadr and the nephew of Bairam Khan.
+Beg was the son of Wali Beg Zul-Qadr and the nephew of Bairam Khan, of Qara Qoyunlu Turkoman ethnicity.
 He began his career as an ordinary soldier in Akbar's army, but was then imprisoned for supporting his uncle Bairam's revolt against the Empire.
 He was later pardoned by Akbar and continued his work as a loyal soldier.

 History

+At the Battle of Talamba (1573), Husayn Quli Khan and some other officers surprise the Timurids Ibrahim Husayn Mirza and his brother Masʿud Husayn in Tulamba near Multan.
+Masʿud is captured, Ibrahim escapes.

 He was appointed as the Subahdar (Governor) of Bengal after the death of Munim Khan in 1575.
 Daud Khan Karrani, the final Afghan Sultan of Bengal, rebelled against the Mughal Empire for the second time.
-On 12 July 1576, the Battle of Rajmahal commenced and Khan Jahan successfully defeated the Sultan.
-Karrani was executed and his head was sent to Agra.
+In November, the new governor Khan Jahan, along with Raja Todar Mal, arrived in Tanda.
+The following July, they faced Daud's forces near the Padma River in Bengal.
+On 12 July 1576, the Battle of Rajmahal commenced where the Afghans suffered a significant defeat.
+Their best commander was killed, and Daud was captured after his horse got stuck in the mud.
+The Mughals, determined to eliminate Daud, had him beheaded.
+Khan Jahan displayed Daud's body in Tanda and sent his head to Emperor Akbar in Agra as a trophy.
 Khan Jahan also took Satgaon under his control.

 Khan Jahan led military expedition against the Baro-Bhuiyans in 1578.
 In a naval battle in Katsul against Isa Khan, the ruler of Bhati, he failed to capture the area and retreated.
 He later died in Tanda, the erstwhile capital of Bengal, in 1578.